SMB92/F4-SpawnEngine/README.md

 - Gave Random Event chances (Bypass and Static Events) a default chance value of 20%.

 ###### MISC NOTES:
-- It should be noted that RandomRoaches feautres relies on finding an object (namley a static) in a formlist in the nearby area.
+- It should be noted that RandomRoaches features relies on finding an object (namely a static) in a formlist in the nearby area.
 While there are 10 of these aliases implemented in the ESM, most statics are part of precombined meshes.
 Further testing needs to be done as to how viable this feature will be.
 This feature is currently not turned in the the 0.14.01 Alpha anyway.

 ------
 ##### [19/06/2018] SpawnEngine updated to version 0.13.02.180619